GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/03-quickstart-cloudrun.md

-Since the project ID was saved to the `gcloud` configuration in the [Set your gcloud project](#set-your-gcloud-project) section, you can also do the same for platform and region and omit the arguments from the command line.
+Since the project ID was saved to the `gcloud` configuration in the [Set your gcloud project](#set-your-gcloud-project) section, you can also do the same for platform and region and omit the arguments from the command-line.

 > For Cloud Run, the platform must be set to `managed`.
 > For a list of regions, run `gcloud compute regions list`.